-Charles Carroll of Carrollton was the most famous of the three generations of Carroll who resided at the Carroll house.
+Charles Carroll of Carrollton was the most famous of the many generations of Carroll who resided at the Carroll house.
 He was the only child of parents, Charles Carroll of Annapolis (1702-1782) and Elizabeth Brooke (1709-1761).
 He was the grandson of Charles Carroll, the Settler (1660-1720) who married Mary Darnall in 1693.
 They had four children who survived to adulthood.

 Kanye West Mercy download